SirMekus/mmuo/Readme.md

 16. `getDomElement()` - returns the DOM instance of the created or selected element
 17. `isPresent()` - checks if the element exists in the DOM.
 18. `data(dataset)` - returns a `data attribute` value for an element.
+19. `parent()` - gets the parent element of the element supplied in the constructor.

 - ## Utility Functions